Shahzad case puts Pakistani-Americans in spotlight

 But, equally, everyone stresses that the suspect, Faisal Shahzad - who came to the US aged 19 - is not "one of them".

 This, for example, was Moe Razvi's response, voiced in his broad Brooklyn accent.
 "Homegrown terrorism?
-Fugeddaboudit!"'Two worlds'
+Fugeddaboudit!"

 For young men of Pakistani origin across the US, it is a tense time.